66Origin/node-necs/doc/doc.md

 The `A` in `AComponent` is for Abstract, it means you can not construct but you must inherit it.
 A non-inherited `AComponent` represent nothing.

-So on, you must inherit it, specify your datas and/or behaviour.
-You can set your behaviors in the `update()` function or in public functions.
-You can access the parent entity, you can access others components.
+So on, you must inherit it, specify your datas and/or behaviours.
+You can set your behaviours in the `update()` function or in public functions.
+You can access the parent entity, and others components.

-If your component require others components, you must check their presence in the constructor and throw if they are missing.
+If your component require others components, you must check their existence in the constructor and throw if they are missing.
 Remember, if you want to follow this project design, you must fail-fast.
 It means you check every error-case and throw as soon as possible.
-Better see sooner than undefined behaviors in production.
+Better see sooner than unreproducible undefined behaviors in production.

-The `update()` function automatically called when your entity tree got its function `update()` called.
+The `update()` function is automatically called when your entity tree got its function `update()` called.

 **Kind**: global class